CaulyKan/sv-docgen/README.md

   * @working->sleeping: transit 4
   */
 ```
 Note: @fsm will use graphivz to generate state machine image.
+To install graphviz, you can use `apt-get install graphivz` or download manually.
+To let docgen make use of graphviz, you should add `--graphviz=dot`

 ![Image](doc/fsm.png)